-7. Transparency
+8. Transparency

 More transparency is occurring, much by force.
 Suppliers are looking for ways to satisfy customer demands while protecting IP and trade secrets.
-Customers are frustrated and skeptical of the chemical industry's reluctance to be open and transparent.
+Customers have the critical need to mitigate the risk in handling or selling products with unknown ingredients that could be COCs.

-8. New Technology: Access and Placement
+9. New Technology: Access and Placement

 Finding and vetting green chemistry technologies remains a weak link.
 Suppliers struggle to identify early adopters.
 Customers struggle on where to go beyond the traditional supply chain for new technology.
-The flow is slow, but collaborations and other activities are beginning to open up the flow and access to technology.